ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 For more information about how custom blocks are implemented in Page Builder, have a look at [Creating custom Page blocks](create_custom_page_block.md) for your custom blocks.

-For the migration of blocks from Landing Page to Page Builder, you'll need to provide a converter for attributes of custom blocks.
+For the migration of blocks from landing page to Page Builder, you'll need to provide a converter for attributes of custom blocks.
 For simple blocks you can use `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\DefaultConverter`.
 Custom converters must implement the `\EzSystems\EzPlatformPageMigration\Converter\AttributeConverter\ConverterInterface` interface.
 `convert()` parses XML `\DOMNode $node` and return an array of `\EzSystems\EzPlatformPageFieldType\FieldType\LandingPage\Model\Attribute` objects.